-For the past year and a half my primary game has been Destiny 2.
-However, as time has gone on, I've found it more difficult to feel like I'm making progress or accomplishing much in the game.
-At this point I'm probably going to shift my limited time to other games.
-What's wrong?
+For the past year and a half my primary game1 has been Destiny 2.
+However, as time has gone on, I’ve found it more difficult to feel like I’m making progress or accomplishing much in the game.
+At this point I’m probably going to shift my limited time2 to other games3.
+What’s wrong?

 Forsaken and Slower Progress